UltimateHG/ultimatehg.github.io/_articles/0003_acrobat_fuzz_2.md

 79a1600f ffd6            call    esi {Acrobat!AX_PDXlateToHostEx+0x418530 (7a3f3780)}
 ```

-As you can see, nop5 was straightforward but nop6 wasn't quite so, so I fired up IDA and looked into the function it was calling and sure enough, it was a memcpy wrapper:<br><br>
+nop5 was straightforward but nop6 wasn't quite so, so I fired up IDA and looked into the function it was calling and sure enough, it was a memcpy wrapper:

 ![](https://i.ibb.co/5xDQS5T/nop6.png)

 I implemented nop4, nop5, nop6 and nop7 and then moved onwards to the next functions.

 # Implementing a Custom File Stream Class
-Following the article, I added `JP2KDecOptInitToDefaults` and passed it the return value from `JP2KDecOptCreate`.
-This was definitely still the case as a quick run in windbg shows that:
+Following the article, I added `JP2KDecOptInitToDefaults` and passed to it the return value from `JP2KDecOptCreate`.
+This was definitely still the case as a quick run in windbg showed that:
 ```
 eax=240ee4f0 ebx=00000000 ecx=00000001 edx=00000058 esi=79fffb30 edi=240d3e88
 eip=79a1669b esp=00b8cf80 ebp=00b8d03c iopl=0         nv up ei pl nz ac po nc